Snap Inc.: Funding and shares

-Snapchat app raised $485,000 in its seed round and an undisclosed amount of bridge funding from Lightspeed Ventures.
-By February 2013, Snapchat confirmed a $13.5 million Series A funding round led by Benchmark Capital, which valued the company at between $60 million and $70 million.
-In June 2013, Snapchat raised $60 million in a Series B funding round led by venture-capital firm Institutional Venture Partners.
+Snapchat app raised $485,000 in its seed round and an undisclosed amount of bridge funding from Lightspeed Venture Partners.
+By February 2013, Snapchat confirmed a $13.5 million Series A funding round led by Benchmark, which valued the company at between $60 million and $70 million.
+In June 2013, Snapchat raised $60 million in a Series B funding round led by venture capital firm Institutional Venture Partners.
 The firm also appointed a new high-profile board member, Michael Lynton of Sony's American division.
 By mid-July 2013, a media report valued the company at $860 million.

 On November 14, 2013, The Wall Street Journal reported that Facebook offered to acquire Snapchat for $3 billion, but Spiegel declined the cash offer.
 Tech writer Om Malik then claimed on November 15, 2013, that Google had offered $4 billion, but Spiegel again declined.
 On December 11, 2013, Snapchat confirmed $50 million in Series C funding from Coatue Management.

 Beyond 2014, the company had achieved a $10–$20 billion valuation, depending on the source, raising $100 million in Series D funding led by KPCB and $485 million in a Series E round led by Alibaba Group.
-Investors included General Catalyst, Kingdom Holding Company, SV Angel, Tencent and Yahoo.
+Investors included General Catalyst, Kingdom Holding Company, SV Angel, Yahoo!, NBCUniversal, and Tencent.
 According to reports in May 2016, the company's estimated worth was said to be approaching $22.7 billion in the event of a new Series F round of investment of $1.8 billion from Spark Capital, General Atlantic, Sequoia Capital, T. Rowe Price, Meritech Capital Partners, Dragoneer Investment Group and others, led by Fidelity Investments.
 Later, the company got an additional $200 million in the following Series FP round.
 Further reports in 2016 suggested that funding was almost at $3 billion and that Snapchat was targeting yearly revenues of a billion dollars.
 Google reportedly offered Snap $30 billion in 2016 for acquisition, which Snap turned down.